Splash screen and app icon

 Export the icon image as a .png

 After creating an app icon, export it as .png and save it in the assets/images directory.
 By default, Expo uses icon.png as the file name.
-If you decide to use its file name, make sure to use that in the next step.
+If you decide to use a different file name, make sure to use that in the next step.

 3